Brozek-K/dynamic_mod_menu/Readme.txt

 [i]What files are overwritten?[/i]
 main_bottom.gui

-[i]Some other mod that I use already overwrites main_bottom.gui[/i] Let me know which so I can create a patch.
+[i]Some other mod that I use already overwrites main_bottom.gui.[/i] Let me know which so I can create a patch.
 Other developers are welcome to create patches themselves as well.

-[i]Menu icon is not showing[/i]
+[i]Menu icon is not showing.[/i]
 It's probably a mod conflict.
 See above.

-[i]Mod icon is terrible[/i]
+[i]Mod icon is terrible.[/i]
 I know and that's not a question.

-[i]Can I create my own mod icon for this[/i]
+[i]Can I create my own mod icon for this?[/i]
 Yes of course.
 You can send it to me to include in the mod (credits will be given) or create your own mod override.
 Whatever suits you is fine by me.

-[i]I found a typ0 or grammar error[/i]
+[i]I found a typo or grammar error.[/i]
 Great.
 Let me know what the error is and where exactly and post a correction so I can update the localization file.

-[i]I don't like this mod.[/i]
+[i]I don't like this mod![/i]
 Don't install it then.

 [i]Is this mod required to be installed?[/i]
-If the mod developer who pointed you here implemented the overrides as I recommended in the tutorial then it should not be a dependency.
+If the mod developer who pointed you here implemented the overrides via provided python script then it should not be a dependency.
 You can use whatever alternate method is present to launch the mod UI that you installed.

 [i]Help, Mod Id conflicts with another mod.[/i]
 Please ask the mod author to change the selected mod Id.

 [i]Achievements compatible?
-Ironman compatible?[/]
+Ironman compatible?[/i]
 I don't care about Achievements or Ironman so assume all my mods are not compatible.

 [i]I want to make a menu for my mod.[/i]
-Here's a python script which can generate bare bones code for you: https://pastebin.com/0dWMj1ha If you need an actual sample message me and I'll use the following tool to generate one for you.
+Here's a python script which can generate bare bones code for you: https://pastebin.com/V6Vsnwgs If you need an actual sample message me and I'll use the following tool to generate one for you.

+[i]As a mod developer what can I customize?[/i]
+Button look on the menu, text on the menu.

+Once the menu button is clicked control is transferred to your own dmm event.
+You can do what you want with it (in the override).
+Relaunch your own menu, replace whole code.

+I only recommend that you add somewhere [code]remove_global_flag = dmm_mod_<mod_id>_opened[/code] in your close options event code.
+In the sample it is added in after block.

+[i]How can I check if DMM is installed?[/i] [code]has_global_flag = dynamic_mod_menu_installed[/code]